wazuh/wazuh-documentation/source/amazon/services/prerequisites/dependencies.rst

 Boto3
 -----

 `Boto3 <https://boto3.readthedocs.io/>`_ is the official package supported by Amazon to manage AWS resources.
-It will be used to download the log messages from the different AWS services supported by Wazuh.
+It is used to download the log messages from the different AWS services supported by Wazuh.
 The module is compatible with boto3 from ``1.13.1`` to ``1.17.76``.
 Future boto3 releases should maintain compatibility although it cannot be guaranteed.

 To install boto3, execute the following command: